LukasMurdock/LukasMurdock.github.io/_posts/2020-04-17-everything-email.md

 - Social media —> linked to landing pages
 - Ads —> linked to landing pages

-Remember it’s our job to create the doors for those events to occur.
+Remember it’s your job to create the doors for those events to occur.
 So you need a few things:
 1. Content for people to find and share.
-2. People to find and share our content.
+2. People to find and share your content.
 3. A way to follow up with people who want to write the future, together.

 Your job is a cycle of: